 House flippers have to be able to recognize a home that may be slightly undervalued but would be able to sell well given the proper upgrades.
 This involves both an understanding of the area’s desirability as well as the types of improvements that generate increased home value.
 House flippers are responsible for the entire cost of the home purchase, as well as all the upgrades, which they may either do themselves or hire out to professionals.

-Either way, house flipping incurs a hefty up-front cost, and it does come at a risk: even after all the improvements are made, it’s possible that the house will languish on the market, racking up maintenance, taxes, and other expenses to the investor.
+Either way, flipping houses incurs a hefty up-front cost, and it does come at a risk: even after all the improvements are made, it’s possible that the house will languish on the market, racking up maintenance, taxes, and other expenses to the investor.
 However, a properly-executed, short-term flip can create a substantial profit margin in a relatively small period of time.

 Like house flippers, wholesalers purchase homes with the intent of selling them quickly — but they aren’t planning to do any heavy lifting along the way.
 Rather, wholesalers find properties that are undervalued for their market, scoop them up, and resell them to other investors at a price closer to their true value, thus earning the difference as a profit.